ndriqimlahu/moonlight-tizen/README.md

 - Network Requirements — You need a mid-range or high-end wireless router with a good wireless connection to your client using **5 GHz WiFi 5 (802.11ac) or WiFi 6 (802.11ax)** and a good wired connection to your host using the **CAT5e ethernet or better** which is strongly recommended.

-- Input Requirements — It is highly recommended that you use a **compatible gamepad** connected to your client or host device for the best game streaming experience, as using a mouse and keyboard may cause some interference issues with Tizen OS during the streaming session.
+- Input Requirements — It is highly recommended that you use a [supported gamepad](https://github.com/ndriqimlahu/moonlight-tizen/wiki/Frequently-Asked-Questions#what-gamepad-controllers-are-supported-on-samsung-tv) connected to your client or host device for the best game streaming experience, as using a mouse and keyboard may cause some interference issues with Tizen OS during the streaming session.

 ## Installation